swerdnase1902/Quantum-Computing/Four Algorithms in Cirq/README.md

 ### What is your experience with scalability as n grows?
 Present a diagram that maps n to execution time.
 We noticed that the running time grows exponentially as n grows, and that our computers cannot handle simulating n>=15 qubits.
-Here's the bar-graph that shows how the running time increases as n increases
+Here's the bar-graph that shows how the running time increases as n increases.

 ![graph](./grover/my_grover_log/num_bits_vs_runtime.png)

+# Miscellaneous

 ### List three aspects of quantum programming in Cirq that turned out to be easy to learn and list three aspects that were difficult to learn.

 Easy to learn:
 1. Using Python
 2. Easy to follow examples